telekom-mms/cmcc-operator/docs/custom-resource.md

 Using the `mangement-tools-cron` component type, you can configure one or more regular jobs, for example, to empty the recycle bin or expire old versions.

-The following component definition will configure a job that invokes the `cleanrecyclebin` and ´cleanversions` commands every day at midnight.
+The following component definition will configure a job that invokes the `cleanrecyclebin` and `cleanversions` commands every day at midnight.
 Note that you will need to add the appropriate scripts to the management tools container image yourself; they do not exist in the plain Blueprint.